codeGROOVE-dev/ds9/README.md

 ## Limitations

-Not supported: cursors, slices/arrays, embedded structs, automatic key allocation, some advanced query features.
+Not supported: embedded structs, nested slices, map types, some advanced query features (streaming aggregations, OR filters).

 See [example/](example/) for usage.
 Apache 2.0 licensed.